 The respondents of the study were the elementary pupils in William Joyce Sr. Elementary School, school year 2023-2024 as the sample respondents of the study.
 Distribution of numbered of students in every grade leveled was shown in Table 1.The respondents of the study involved intermediate pupils specifically, grade 4, grade 5, and grade 6 in William Joyce Sr. Elementary School, school year 2023-2024.
 The subject of the study was the three (3) grade level of intermediate leveled pupils and would only focus on the pupils who had problem in studying to be assessed and evaluated used one-parted surveyed questionnaire of study behavior inventory.
 However, the study did not include those pupils in grade 4, grade 5, and grade 6 S.Y.
 2023-2024 as the sample respondents of the study.

 The distribution of respondents is detailed in Table 1 below.

 Table 1.
-Distribution of number of pupils in William Joyce Sr. Elementary School, School Year 2023-2024.
+Distribution of number of pupils in William Joyce Sr. Elementary School, School Year 2023-2024